AET-DevOps25/team-evil-jenkins/grafana/README.md

 Service Down Alert (up == 0): An essential alert to set up is for the up metric.
 Prometheus automatically generates an up metric for each configured scrape target, which has a value of 1 if the target is healthy (successfully scraped) and 0 if it's down or unreachable.
 An alert rule like up == 0 (or up == 0 for: 5m to reduce flapping) will trigger when a service becomes unavailable.
 This alert can be configured to send notifications via a Discord webhook, ensuring immediate visibility of service outages within your team's chat channels.
 This allows for rapid response and minimizes downtime.

+Exported alert rule you can find in the alert-rule.txt file

 The dashboard itself is logically organized into three main sections: **Key Performance Indicators (KPIs)**, **Request & Latency Analysis**, and **JVM & System Health**.

 ### Key Performance Indicators (All Services)